Posted on July 16, 2021

 For Club members wondering if they can sell their timeshare back to Disney, the real question you should be asking yourself is why would you want to sell it back to them in the first place?

-Disney Vacation Club does not have an in-house resale department, so they do not offer to resell Disney timeshare points for owners on the secondary market.
+Disney Vacation Club does not have an in-house resale department, so while they may buy back through their Right of First Refusal program (discussed later in this article), they do not offer to resell Disney timeshare points for owners on the secondary market.
 They say so clearly on their website, so there is no ambiguity about whether they can help owners looking to sell.

 What Disney does recommend is that owners use a licensed timeshare resale broker if they want to sell their DVC points.
 This is at least a step in the right direction, even if Disney does not suggest specific companies or mention a dedicated program like other branded timeshare companies.